imagej/imagej.github.io/_pages/plugins/limeseg.md

 #### Vizualizing 3D Objects

 In LimeSeg GUI, go to 3D View, click `make3DViewVisible`, then `putAllCellsTo3DDisplay`.
-This displays the C Elegans embryo, but only at the first timepoint (timepoint 1 by convention in ImageJ1).
+This displays the C Elegans embryo, but only at the first timepoint (timepoint 1 by convention in ImageJ 1.x).
 However as seen in the table, many more objects exist.
 To be able to see the evolution of the embryo over time, LimeSeg has to be linked to an ImageJ image (ImagePlus).
 To link LimeSeg with the proper image, download the image sample (https://raw.githubusercontent.com/NicoKiaru/TestImages/master/CElegans/dub-0.5xy-TP1-22.tif) and open it in Fiji.

 Now you need to link the Image with LimeSeg: